syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 1. **a**: Paste the content by filtering out anchor tags.
 2. **a[!href]**: Paste the content by filtering out anchor tags that do not have the ‘href’ attribute.
-3. **a[href, target]**: Paste the content by filtering out anchor tags that have the 'href' and 'target' attributes.
+3. **a[href, target]**: Paste the content by filtering out anchor tags that have the ‘href’ and ‘target’ attributes.

 {% tabs %}
 {% highlight razor %}